 - Program goals.
 Connect your corporate volunteering program with your company’s overall mission, values, and CSR strategy.
 Emphasize what you hope to accomplish by supporting employee volunteerism, such as giving back to the community and helping employees develop new skills.

 - VTO procedures.
 If your company offers VTO, specify how many hours employees can use and the process of requesting this time off.
 Companies that provide VTO allow employees to take an average of 20 VTO hours per year.
+From there, you can determine which types of activities count toward VTO, if there are any requirements around eligible nonprofits, and what the process is for getting time off approval.

 - Eligibility criteria.
 Describe whether full-time, part-time, and retired employees are eligible to take VTO, request a volunteer grant, or sign up for team volunteering opportunities.
 Additionally, your company can designate which nonprofits it will and won’t support—for example, many companies exclude religious or political organizations from their corporate giving initiatives.